 Finally, in 1982, after several decades of no reliable sightings and no concrete evidence, the thylacine was declared officially extinct.

 Even since then, though, reported sightings of thylacines in the wild – even on mainland Australia – have continued, resulting in the thylacine being dubbed ‘the world’s most common extinct animal’.
 There are plenty of amateur naturalists in Tasmania who swear that the thylacine is still alive – and not all of them are obvious hoaxers or wishful romantics.
-Some people have even devoted their entire lives to finding them.
+Some people have even spent their entire lives obsessively searching for them.
 Is this a classic case of only appreciating something after it’s gone?
 Or is there a chance that the thylacine still exists somewhere, hiding in remote and little-visited parts of Tasmania even to this day?

 The official records state that the thylacine became extinct on 7 September 1936 with the death of the last known individual, Benjamin.
 However, I think it is not only possible but probable that a few individuals clung to survival in the Tasmanian wilderness for a little while longer – perhaps even for a few decades.
 When, exactly, the species definitively died out – when the very last animal, alone in the Tasmanian wilderness, finally expired – we will never know for certain.